phylum-dev/phylum-ci/CONTRIBUTING.md

     git clone git@github.com:phylum-dev/phylum-ci.git
     ```

+2. Optional: Install [pre-commit](https://pre-commit.com/) and the local hooks

+    ```sh
+    # If the `pre-commit` tool is not already installed, the recommended method is to use pipx
+    pipx install pre-commit

+    # Installing with homebrew is another good option
+    brew install pre-commit

+    # Use the `pre-commit` tool to install the git hooks used by the repository
+    pre-commit install
+    ```

-2. Ensure all supported Python versions are installed locally
+3. Ensure all supported Python versions are installed locally
    1. The strategy is to support all released minor versions of Python that are not end-of-life yet
    2. The current list
       1. at the time of this writing is 3.7, 3.8, 3.9, and 3.10